Mark Chatarpal, PhD, Executive Director

 Jaden Schapiro is a writer from New York.
 They earned their B.A. from Vassar College in Creative Writing and Art History, while also studying food anthropology.
 Their background is in multidisciplinary arts programs, having worked at artist and culinary residencies before joining the Food Policy Center.
 Their most recent project was a reconstruction of Italian Renaissance cuisine and banquet culture to discuss the origins of capitalist cuisine.

-Haley Schusterman, MA, Senior Editorial Writer and Policy Researcher
+Haley Schusterman, MA, Senior Policy Writer, Researcher & Advisor

-Haley is a Senior Editorial Writer and Policy Researcher at the NYC Food Policy Center, where she conducts research and develops editorial content to advance equitable and sustainable urban food systems.
-She holds an MA in Food Studies, with a specialization in policy and advocacy, from New York University.
-Her professional experience includes serving as a Policy Fellow at the Manhattan Borough President’s Office, where she did research and analysis to help shape strategy on food, infrastructure, transportation and resilience policies.
+Haley is a Senior Policy Writer and Researcher at the NYC Food Policy Center, where she conducts research and develops editorial content to advance equitable and sustainable urban food systems.
+She holds an MA in Food Studies, with a specialization in policy and advocacy, from New York University, and graduated summa cum laude from the University of Southern California with a degree in International Relations.
+Her professional experience includes serving as a Policy Fellow at the Manhattan Borough President’s Office, where she conducted research and analysis to help shape strategy on food, infrastructure, transportation, and resilience policies.
 Prior to that, she served as the National Advocacy Fellow at Swipe Out Hunger, where she built grassroots coalitions to advocate for state-level legislation aimed at reducing food insecurity on college campuses.
 This advocacy work drew from her experiences providing direct services to clients at USC’s student food pantry and the Food Bank for New York City’s Community Kitchen & Pantry of West Harlem.
 Her writing has appeared in publications including the Philadelphia Inquirer and City Limits, and she is currently writing and illustrating a book about American food policy.

 Alexina Cather is the Director of Policy and Special Projects at Wellness in the Schools, a national nonprofit that teaches public school students healthy habits to learn, live, and thrive.
 She is also the Deputy Chair and a Founding Member of the Board of Advisors at the Center for Food as Medicine, where she works to increase equity and access to food as medicine treatments, programs, and interventions.
 Before her current role, she was the Director of Policy Advocacy and Sustainability at the James Beard Foundation, where she led the foundation’s efforts towards food system change.